HKalay/BitcoinTicker/README.md

 - Input field to define the refresh interval
 - Button to add the coin to the favorites list

-The app uses a handler to refresh the current price, ensuring alignment with the activity lifecycle to prevent memory leaks.

 ### Firebase Authentication

 Bitcoin Ticker offers simple Firebase authentication using email for user registration and login.